-- Lease appropriate space in the MBC directly to SFPIRG, near the Graduate Student Society; for example, space like the office space in MBC 2234 (currently the SFSS Resource/Administration Office) could be adapted to suit the needs of the organization.
+- Lease appropriate space in the MBC directly to SFPIRG, near the Graduate Student Society; as an example, space like the office space in MBC 2234 (currently the SFSS Resource/Administration Office) could be adapted to suit the needs of the organization.

 Background information for SFPIRG supporters

 The Simon Fraser Public Interest Research Group (SFPIRG) currently resides in TC 326, a lounge and office space in the Rotunda at SFU Burnaby.
 This space is leased to SFPIRG by the Simon Fraser Student Society (SFSS), through a Sublease.
 The space the SFSS occupies in the Rotunda is leased to them by SFU, through a Head Lease.
 The Head Lease for all of the SFSS’s space in the Rotunda has no set expiry date, extending automatically until the new Student Union Building (SUB) opens and the SFSS moves into its new offices.
-The Sublease for SFPIRG’s space in the Rotunda expires on June 30, 2018, with the very real possibility that it will not be extended unless SFPIRG receives a guarantee of space elsewhere on campus.
+The Sublease for SFPIRG’s space in the Rotunda expires on December 14th, 2018, with no possibility of extension.

 In September 2017, the Simon Fraser Student Society (SFSS) put out a call for expressions of interest for the organizational suites available in the SUB.
 As one of the independent student societies that had participated in SUB consultations since the project’s inception in 2012, and as a student society interested in continuing to collaborate on the SFU student experience in the SUB, SFPIRG participated in this expression of interest process and submitted an application.